rscircus/rscircus.github.io/_posts/2020-02-08-ts-typesystem.md

 ![](https://rscircus.github.io/assets/img/20200206_TsAngularSpec.png)

-🤔 - I'm not sure if things have changed, but luckily there is StackOverflow and the nice community around TypeScript.
+🤔 - I'm not sure if things have changed...
 So here comes a solution based on the various sources referenced at the bottom.

 ## Frontend